Five reasons why attending school is so important:

 |Number of actual lessons missed

 |29 days absence

 What do I do if my child is ill and cannot attend School?

 - Parents or carers must inform the school by telephone, text or email as soon as possible on the day of the absence (Attendance Officer: Mrs G O’Neill on 020 89741 156 ext 207, email firstname.lastname@example.org or text 020 3137 6796)

-- On the students return to school, they need to bring a letter in to their tutor to explain the reasons for the student’s absence is required, signed by the parent/carer
+- On the student's return to school, they need to bring a letter to their tutor or Mrs O'Neill to explain the reasons for the student’s absence, signed by the parent/carer

-- It is very important that your child is on the school site before 8.25am
+- Your child must be on the school site before 8.25am

 My child needs a medical appointment or orthodontic treatment during school time – What should I do?

 - We completely understand that certain medical appointments, such as orthodontic treatments, have to be carried out in school time, and parents have very little choice on the times that they are offered.
 In these cases, we only ask that we are given advance warning and students return to school as quickly as possible.